StefanGheorghe996/Bus-Arbiter/README.md

-# Complex Numbers Multiplier
+# Bus Arbiter

-The project consists of implementing an complex numbers multiplier in three ways, each with another degree of parallelism.
-All multiplier modules communications consist of valid-ready protocol.
-Alongside the multiplier modules, the project includes testbenches and monitors for each module.
+The project consists of implementing an Bus Arbiter for an request-acknowledge protocol.

 ## Running the tests